mwheeler235/coros-run-metrics/README.md

 The project is for analyzing Coros FIT files from my personal trail runs.
-Eventually, the goal is to model average Pace based on features.
+Eventually, the goal is to explore modelling around the following use cases:

+* Pace based on salient features
+* Heart rate response based on gradient change and cadence change

 Below are some visualizations.